 While there is no requirement that individuals applying for religious visas maintain a residence in their home country while they are in the U.S. as religious workers, they do have to intend to depart the U.S. at the end of their visa status.

 The R Visa has a maximum of 5 years, given in 30 month (2.5 year) approvals.
-After 2 years of “full time” employment in R-1 status, the organization can sponsor the worker for permanent status as a religious worker and, upon approval, the religious worker can apply for their Green Card in the U.S. Care must be taken to plan this out with the proper strategy to avoid going beyond the legal granted status.
+After 2 years of “full time” employment in R-1 status, the organization can sponsor the worker for permanent status as a religious worker and, upon approval, the religious worker can apply for their Green Card in the U.S. Care must be taken to plan this out with the proper strategy to avoid going beyond the legally granted status.
 In addition, some applicants will consider applying for their permanent residence status through other, more expedient processes that may be available at the time.
 Consultation with our office will determine what path is best for your particular situation.

 Family members (spouse and children under 21) are granted R-2 status with the primary R-1 visa holder but cannot obtain work authorization with this status.
 They will also qualify for permanent residence status with the primary applicant.